Softjax operators¤

 ¤

-Computes the soft rankings of x along the specified axis.
+Computes the soft ranks of x along the specified axis.

 Arguments: